patron-it/opencanary/README.md

 Overview
 ----------

 OpenCanary is a daemon that runs several canary versions of services that alerts when a service is (ab)used.
+It's a low interaction honeypot intended to be run on internal networks.

 Prerequisites
 ----------------